Meerut Metro

 Bhaisali Meerut Metro Station

 Bhaisali Metro Station is under NCRTC, and its station code is A16.
-It will be an underground station.
-The station’s address is Bhaisali Meerut.
-This station is expected to open by October 2025.
+It is an underground station.
+The station’s address is Bhaisali, Meerut.

 Begumpul Meerut Metro Station

 Begumpul Metro Station is under NCRTC, and its station code is A17.
-It will be an underground station.
+It is an underground station.
 The station’s address is Bharat Mata Chowk (Begumpul).
-This station is expected to open by October 2025.
 Begumpul Metro Station will have a direct interchange with Delhi-Meerut RRTS.

 MES Colony Meerut Metro Station

-MES Colony Metro Station is under NCRTC, and its station code is A18.
-It will be an elevated station.
+The MES Colony Metro Station is under the NCRTC, and its station code is A18.
+It is an elevated station.
 The station’s address is near Supply Depot/Gandhi Bhag.
-This station is expected to open by October 2025.

 Daurli Meerut Metro Station

 Daurli Metro Station is under NCRTC, and its station code is A19.
-It will be an elevated station.
+It is an elevated station.
 The station’s address is Village Daurli.
-This station is expected to open by October 2025.

 Meerut North Metro Station

 Meerut North Metro Station is under NCRTC, and its station code is A20.
-It will be an elevated station.
+It is an elevated station.
 The station’s address is Meerut North.
-This station is expected to open by October 2025.

 Modipuram Meerut Metro Station

 Modipuram Metro Station is under NCRTC, and its station code is A21.
-It will be an elevated station.
+It is an elevated station.
 The station’s address is Modipuram.
-This station is expected to open by October 2025.
-Modipuram Metro Station will have a direct interchange with Delhi-Meerut RRTS.
+Modipuram Metro Station will have a direct interchange with the Delhi-Meerut RRTS.

 Modipuram Depot Meerut Metro Station

 Modipuram Depot Metro Station is under NCRTC, and its station code is AS3.
-It will be an At-grade station.
+It is an At-grade station.
 The station’s address is Modipuram Depot.
-This station is expected to open by October 2025.
+This station is expected to open end of 2026.

 Other expected corridor of Meerut Metro

-The first corridor of the Meerut Metro, running from Bhudbaral (Meerut South) to Modipuram, is almost ready to begin passenger service.
-This phase has been integrated with the Delhi–Meerut Regional Rapid Transit System (RRTS), where both Namo Bharat trains and Meerut Metro will share the same tracks.
+The first corridor of the Meerut Metro, running from Bhudbaral (Meerut South) to Modipuram, has started passenger service.
+This phase has been integrated with the Delhi–Meerut Regional Rapid Transit System (RRTS), where both Namo Bharat trains and Meerut Metro share the same tracks.
 While the RRTS will connect commuters all the way to Delhi, the metro service will be limited within the city, covering the stretch between Modipuram and Bhudbaral.

 For the upcoming phases, the Detailed Project Report (DPR) is being revised.
 Initially, the second corridor was proposed from Sharadhapuri Phase-II to Gokulpur village via Hapur Adda Crossing.
 However, due to new planning and city requirements, the route is now being reconsidered to start from Begumpul and extend towards Gokulpur or beyond.
 Additionally, a third corridor has been proposed from Football Chowk to Baghpat Road Flyover, which reflects the growing vision to expand metro connectivity across key parts of Meerut city.